kineticstoolkit/kineticstoolkit_doc/html/_sources/ktk_overview.md

 ## Getting your data out

-(orange in figure above)
+(red in figure above)

-Once your data are processed, you can export it to other formats to process it using other software, using a similar method that you took to import those in a first place: use [](api/ktk.kinematics.write_c3d_file.rst) for `c3d`, or Pandas' `to_` methods for saving `csv`, `txt`, Excel, etc., via the [](api/ktk.TimeSeries.to_dataframe.rst) method.
+Once your data are processed, you can export it to other formats to process it using other software, using a similar method that you took to import those in a first place: use [](api/ktk.write_c3d.rst) for `c3d`, or Pandas' `to_` methods for saving `csv`, `txt`, Excel, etc., via the [](api/ktk.TimeSeries.to_dataframe.rst) method.
 You can also save your variables using [](api/ktk.save.rst) for short-term to long-term storage.